StayFN/MediaReactionSimulator/Report/JupyterReport/_build/html/_sources/Methodology.md

 ```

 In a study conducted by Tamborini et al. (2017) as cited in {cite}`reinecke2021media`, participants were presented with a video clip that incorporated either tendentious (sexist) or nontendentious humor.
 The experiment revealed that participants who had their self-control capacity diminished through a preceding task exhibited greater levels of enjoyment in response to the tendentious humor, compared to those whose self-control was not depleted.
 This outcome indicates that while both categories of participants recognized the socially inappropriate nature of tendentious humor, only those with intact self-control effectively moderated their emotional response, leading to a reduced enjoyment of the tendentious content.
 To replicate these findings, we collected 85 Youtube Shorts with the search term `sexist joke`.
 Since we didn't have access to the original study by Tamborini et al. we decided to assess the enjoyment of the humor on a Likert scale ranging from 1 to 5.
 Similarly, to evaluate the perceived appropriateness of the humor, we employed an identical Likert scale, also ranging from 1 to 5.
-The Prompt used and JSON returned were constructed like this:
+The prompt used and JSON returned were constructed like this:
 ```text
 You are watching a youtube short.
 The YouTube short is described as follows: